 Hashimi was born and raised in New York and New Jersey.
 Both her parents were born in Afghanistan and left in the early 1970s, before the Soviet invasion.
 Her mother, granddaughter of a notable Afghan poet, traveled to Europe to obtain a Master’s degree in civil engineering and her father came to the United States, where he worked hard to fulfill his American dream and build a new, brighter life for his immediate and extended family.
 Hashimi was fortunate to be surrounded by a large family of aunts, uncles and cousins, keeping the Afghan culture an integral part of their daily lives.

 Hashimi graduated from Brandeis University with degrees in Middle Eastern Studies and Biology.
 She studied medicine in Brooklyn, New York, and then completed her pediatric residency training at NYU and Bellevue hospitals before moving to Maryland with her husband.
 On days off from a busy emergency room and after years of avid reading, she began crafting stories that drew on her heritage and the complex experiences of Afghans.

 In 2003, she made her first trip to Afghanistan with her parents who had not returned to their homeland since leaving in the 1970s.
 She continues to serve on boards of organizations committed to educating and nurturing Afghanistan’s most vulnerable children and empowering the female leaders of tomorrow.
 She is a member of the US-Afghan Women’s Council and an advisor to Kallion, an organization that seeks to elevate leadership through humanities.
 Locally, she serves as a Montgomery County health care commissioner and volunteers with the Gaithersburg Book Festival.

-Hashimi now lives in Maryland.
-She and her husband are the beaming parents of four curious, rock star children, two goldfish and a territorial African Grey parrot.
+She and her husband are the beaming parents of four curious, rock star children, and Justice, the hungriest Rhodesian Ridgeback you’ve ever met.

 Praise for Nadia Hashimi: